-Whether you are a single user needing a safe place at home to store your files, or a business with a lot of users on Windows, Mac, or Linux systems, QNAP has a solution that can be customized to fit your needs.
+Whether you’re a single user needing a safe place at home to store your files, or a business with a lot of users on Windows, Mac, or Linux systems, QNAP has a solution that can be customized to fit your needs.

-Here’s a quick summary how you can use a QNAP Turbo NAS as shared storage:
+Here’s a quick summary of how you can use a QNAP Turbo NAS as shared storage:

-- Storing tradition work files on a shared network
+- Storing traditional work files on a shared network.

 2. Data Storage Backup and Archiving

-QNAP NAS offer a number of options that can easily be turned into mass storage for creating a virtual tape library.
+A QNAP NAS offers some options that can quickly be turned into mass storage for creating a virtual tape library.

 Below is the traditional way QNAPs are used with backup software, but you can customize this as required.

-Can these white box storage shelves scale for large environment?
+A. Can these white box storage shelves scale for a large environment?

-Can it be used as backup storage for VMware and Hyper-V?
+B. Can it be used as backup storage for VMware ESXi and Hyper-V

 It only takes a few clicks to schedule backup jobs from multiple PCs to a Turbo NAS.